 The rest of the side effects are rare and happen in about 1-2% of patients which include leg swelling, postural blood pressure changes and heart rate changes.
 These effects are generally seen with higher doses (5mg or more per day) – similar to the dosage used for treating high blood pressure.

-What is the Dosage for Minoxidil?
+What is the Dosage for Topical and Oral Hair Loss Medication?

-Does Stopping Oral Minoxidil Cause Hair Loss?
+Does Stopping Oral Hair Loss Medication Cause Hair Loss?

 If topical minoxidil has not yielded the results you were hoping for, it may be worth seeking guidance from a doctor.